About Our Kids

 - Has evaluated more than 26,000 children in its 30+ years of service

 - Offers free 24/7 coverage to 47 Middle Tennessee counties

 - Is one of the largest clinics of its kind in the country

 The Our Kids story

-In 1985, a law was passed in Tennessee that mandated that any individual who suspects that a child is being sexually abused report those concerns to the authorities.
-Over the next two years, there was a 450 percent increase in the number of abuse cases reported to the Department of Human Services.
+In 1985, a law was passed in Tennessee that requires any person who suspects a child is being sexually abused to report those concerns to authorities.
+Over the next two years, there was a 450% increase in the number of abuse cases reported to the Department of Human Services.

 Although this law was crucial to helping children who are victims of sexual abuse, it did not address the problem of treating these children.
 Hundreds of children were brought to Nashville General Hospital by Department of Human Services workers, police and parents.
 Since physicians typically are not trained for or experienced in dealing with sexually abused children, there was no resource specifically designed to provide medical and psychological evaluations and related services for children and their families.